Amplified-Information/testing/README.md

 ## Versioning

 Each service MUST be versioned.
-The VERSION file must be kept up-to-date with the latest version of the individual service.

 Semver (semantic versioning) MUST be used.

-If the version changes, the VERSION file MUST be updated and checked in accordingly.
+For example, build a new docker image using the latest VERSION:

-For example, build a new docker image using the latest VERSION file.
+`export VERSION=0.1.0`

-`docker build -t ghcr.io/prismmarketlabs/proxy:$(cat VERSION) .`
+`docker build -t ghcr.io/prismmarketlabs/proxy:${VERSION} .`

-`docker push ghcr.io/prismmarketlabs/proxy:$(cat VERSION)`
+`docker push ghcr.io/prismmarketlabs/proxy:$(VERSION)`

 *Note: the latest version doesn't just get deployed automatically - a release is assembled together using a number of known-to-be stable service versions*